dcernst/PinyonsPines/course2019.md

 - **Mile 129.7:** Just north of the turn on Schutlz Pass Road, there is a Shell gas station on the right side of Highway 180.
 - **Mile 141.2:** Alfa Fia Tank is a short distance to the west.
 You'll need to filter/treat the water.
 - **Mile 173.3:** Tiptop Tank is a fairly consistent stock tank on the left side of the road.
 You'll definitely need to filter/treat the water.
 - **Mile 190:** Where the AZT merges in from the right, there is a public cache box hidden in the bushes.
 Do not take any water (or food) that is designated for an individual.
-The ride organizer (Dana Ernst) will stock this cache before and after the race.
+The ride organizer (Dana Ernst) will stock this cache before and after the ride.
 - **Mile 230.6:** There is a drinking fountain and a vending machine at the Sunset Crater National Monument Visitor's Center, which is on the left side of the road.
 - **Mile 237.2:** Just as you enter Lockett Meadow, there is a small pond on the right.
 You'll need to filter/treat the water.
 - **Miles 238.5-247.5:** There may be downed trees on Waterline Road.
 Most of them are easy to lift your bike over, but some of them are a bit annoying.